anushadatar/rust-tcp-compression-demo/README.md

 buffer associated with the data received over the stream.
 The reason that I made this call was because I wanted to prioritize readability and clarity of the program, even if it made the program less efficient.
 That being said, it would be perfectly reasonable to write a set of functions that directly modify the input buffer instead and provide a similar API-level user experience.
+One way I could have made this easier would have been to investigate how to automatically serialize the structure into bytes rather than by using a `to_bytes` function here.
 ### Assumptions
 This implementation relies on many assumptions about the user, the workflow they employ, and the
 - The input message is somewhat well-formed, or if it is malformed it is